CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 However, when smartphones were introduced in 2007, Squeak was never adapted to them.
 Why not?
 My guess is that it's because smartphones are only *practically* different from desktop computers, not *theoretically* different.
 In the research focus that the Squeak community has, adapting Squeak to run on smartphones would not advance research of language design and computing.
 Unfortunately, this means that Smalltalk isn't available for development on what is now the most widespread computing platform.

-As another anecdote, I share another note from Goldberg:
+I think another challenge to Smalltalk's adoption today is a lack of documentation.
+Goldberg saw this problem looking back:

 > There was no documentation, there were talks.
 And in those talks, we would say “if you want to know how to do something, you just read the code, and it pretty much self-documents”—I mean, we were so full of ourselves.

-(Adele)
+(Goldberg)

-In trying to learn Squeak, this lack of documentation has been a barrier for me as well.
+In trying to learn Squeak, this lack of documentation has been a barrier for me.
 There is some information in the Squeak wiki, but it's not consistently organized and edited.
-Once a developer finishes the _Squeak by Example_ book, generally the advice they're given is "use the Smalltalk browser."
+Once a developer finishes the [*Squeak by Example*](https://wiki.squeak.org/squeak/6546) book, generally the advice they're given is "use the Smalltalk browser"--a tool that allows exploring class and method definitions live.
 While the browser is a powerful tool for learning, it's not the same as having up-to-date and clear documentation--at least for introductory purposes.

 In 2001 Ingalls wrote an optimistic take on the evolution of languages: